 Traveling in an RV may not be your cat's idea of a good time, but if RVing with a cat is something you're considering, here are some ways to make it a more pleasant experience for everyone involved.

 1. Give your cat time to get used to the RV.
 We live in our RV, so to our cat the RV is just home, but it wasn't that way at first.
-Kitty spent his first few days in the RV in hiding, only coming out for meals and to use his litter box.
+Kitty spent his first few days in the RV hiding, only coming out for meals and to use his litter box.
 To help your cat get used to RV life, I suggest giving it as much time as possible to explore your camper or motorhome in peace and quiet prior to taking off on your trip.
-A pheromone plug-in or spray might help your cat feel more safe also.
+A pheromone plug-in or spray might help your cat feel safer also.

 2. Associate the RV with good things.
 If your cat is afraid, it may not initially be interested in bribes, but as quickly as possible, let your kitty know the RV is a place with lots of treats and cuddles.